Here, I will talk about how generative artificial intelligence is transforming manufacturing innovation, branding, and customer interactions.

 Approaches to Using AI

 The bulk of B2C enterprises employ predictive AI, particularly in e-commerce (product suggestions being one example).
-However, most of these forecasts are dependent on relational data, which is difficult to manage.
+However, most of these forecasts rely on relational data, which is challenging to manage.

 There are two kinds of predictive AI technologies accessible today.
 The first category includes vertical solutions that concentrate on specific challenges, such as marketing automation.
-Data must be entered into a certain schema so that the system can consume it and solve a particular issue in a predetermined way.
+Data must be entered into a specific schema so that the system can consume it and resolve a particular issue in a predetermined manner.

 Because the data is hard-coded into the solution, this is often a stiff procedure that is difficult to modify to specific requirements.

 The second kind comprises horizontal solutions that are often relevant to larger use cases.
-These solutions are often delivered in the form of platforms provided by major cloud providers.
+These solutions are often delivered through platforms provided by major cloud providers.

-These platforms allow data scientists to utilize their frameworks for a variety of machine learning techniques while also providing essential feature engineering tools.
+These platforms enable data scientists to utilize their frameworks for various machine learning techniques, while also providing essential feature engineering tools.
 However, building and training models require regular scrutiny from data scientists.

 Life Cycle of Horizontal AI Solutions